gm/cops-netlify/src/pages/welcome-to-the-blog/index.md

 ---
-title: Welcome to the Updated Blog!
+title: This is a filler blog post!
 date: "2018-07-01"
 featuredImage: './featured.jpg'
 ---